St. Louis couple pulls firearms on protesters cutting through their private street

 In both Shula and Risch's videos, it appears the McCloskey's and protesters exchange words, but it's unclear what is said.

-The St. Louis Metropolitan Police Department tells CNN they are investigating the incident.
-Circuit Attorney for the city Kimberly M. Gardner told CNN in a statement that she was alarmed by the events and her office is investigating them.
+The St. Louis Metropolitan Police Department told CNN it is investigating the incident.
+Circuit Attorney for the city Kimberly M. Gardner told CNN in a statement that she was alarmed by the events and her office is investigating.

 Police, circuit attorney are investigating